bitstorm/Wicket-rest-annotations/readme.md

 ---------

 The project provides class `AbstractRestResource` as generic abstract class to implement a Wicket resource that handles the request and the response using a particular data format (XML, JSON, etc...).
 Subclassing `AbstractRestResource` we can create custom resources and map their pubblic methods to a given subpath with annotation `@MethodMapping`.
-The following snippet is taken from resource `PersonsRestResource` inside example module:
+The following snippet is taken from resource `PersonsRestResource` inside module 'restannotations-examples':

 ````java
 	@MethodMapping("/persons")